-David's practice includes working on behalf of dozens of clients—states, cities, counties, townships and other municipalities—in the National Prescription Opiate multidistrict litigation, and in separate investigations and litigation filed in state courts.
+David's practice includes working on behalf of dozens of clients— cities, counties, townships and other municipalities—in the National Prescription Opiate MDL, and in separate investigations and litigation filed in state courts.

 In addition to opioids, David also represents individual and institutional investors in complex securities fraud litigation.

 While completing his law degree, David clerked for a plaintiffs’ asbestos firm in Washington, D.C. and an international corporate law firm in New York.
 During law school David was selected as a Hardy Cross Dillard Fellow, was an editor of the Journal of Law and Politics, and was a member of the Journal of Social Policy and the Law.
 He published an article on billboard regulation in the Journal of Law and Politics, cited by the Ninth Circuit, and an article on nutrition policy in the Virginia Journal of Social Policy and the Law.